wrackzone/schedule-change-dates/README.md

 =========================

 ## Overview
 Provides a grid of stories in an iteration or release showing the dates when the story stated changed.
+Note this app must be installed in a dashboard page that is Iteration or Release filtered.

 ![screenshot](https://raw.githubusercontent.com/wrackzone/schedule-change-dates/master/screenshot.png)